ibm-cloud-docs/power-iaas/getting-started-PER.md

-All the data centers, except `CHE01` and `MON01`, are PER-enabled.
+All {{site.data.keyword.powerSys_notm}} data centers, except `CHE01` are PER-enabled.
 When you create a workspace in the PER-enabled data center, the workspace is PER-enabled by default.